-The Hispanic Association of Colleges and Universities (HACU) which represents 450 colleges and universities committed to the Hispanic higher education success in the U.S., Puerto Rico, Latin American, Spain and Portugal.
+The Hispanic Association of Colleges and Universities (HACU) which represents 450 colleges and universities committed to the Hispanic higher education success in the U.S., Puerto Rico, Latin America, Spain, and Portugal.

 A biweekly publication devoted to constructive discussion of Hispanic and non-Hispanic issues in higher education.

-The Institute for Broadening Participation created an online mentoring manual with the goal of goal of highlighting the value of mentoring and to help students, faculty, and administrators be better mentees, and become better mentors within the science, technology, engineering and mathematics (STEM) fields, especially on the mentoring process for underrepresented students.
+The Institute for Broadening Participation created an online mentoring manual with the goal of highlighting the value of mentoring and to help students, faculty, and administrators be better mentees and become better mentors within the science, technology, engineering, and mathematics (STEM) fields, especially on the mentoring process for underrepresented students.

 While this guide contains information valuable to all current and future college students, it focuses on data and resources specific to Hispanic students looking to further their education.

-MinorityPostdoc.org feature articles, resources, & events about career advice, professional development, jobs, funding, fellowships, mentoring, and diversity issues.
+MinorityPostdoc.org feature articles, resources, and events about career advice, professional development, jobs, funding, fellowships, mentoring, and diversity issues.

-The National Association for Equal Opportunitiy in Higher Education promotes the advancement of minority students and minority educators.
+The National Association for Equal Opportunity in Higher Education promotes the advancement of minority students and minority educators.